 Applying though an agency will be more expensive and take longer than applying directly on the Immigration website.
 These agencies are targeted towards travellers that are overwhelmed with the process of getting their visa.
 They make it seem a lot more complicated than it is to convince you to apply through them and pay extra money.
 Avoid this option unless you genuinely can’t be bothered making the effort to learn how to apply yourself!

-I applied through a company called VisaBureau and the visa cost me £349 / €400 – a lot more than if I applied directly.
+I applied through an agency which is now closed, and the visa cost me £349 / €400 – a lot more than if I applied directly.
 Not knowing enough about the application process, I couldn’t find a direct link to the Australian immigration website so I mistakenly assumed that you had to do it through an agency.
 It took nine days to get the visa granted (a lot longer than Tim’s took) and I was emailed the same PDF e-visa as he received.

 Getting your Australia Working Holiday Visa